 As a startup powered by a small but fiercely dedicated team, we know the value of a personalized approach over an automated one.
 Our strategy to personally reach out to our waitlist users was time-consuming and tedious, but we wanted to make sure every user knew how important and special they were to us.
 This difficult-to-execute but highly-effective, three-pronged strategy has resulted in some great feedback for ruttl that we can’t wait to incorporate in our next version.

 Want to try the fastest way to give feedback on live website?
-Join the waitlist by clicking on the button below:
+Get started for free with ruttl!

 Follow us on social media to stay updated about new features, updated versions, and more.